Texas officer charged with murder in fatal store shooting

 “When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” said civil rights attorney Lee Merritt in a Facebook posting.
 “Police fired Tasers at him and when his body convulsed from the electrical current, they ‘perceived a threat’ and shot him to death.”

+After Lucas' arrest was announced, Merritt posted: “This didn’t happen quickly.
+It should (have) happened the day he murdered JP.
+John should still be here."

-Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known about the closely-knit community.
-The town has about 1,500 residents about 70 miles (113 kilometers) northeast of Dallas.
+Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known in the close-knit community.

+“He had a bright future.
+He was going to start up his own business, a fitness center,” Price's sister, April Louis, told CBS This Morning.
+“And it's just, it's just gone.
+I mean, it didn't have to end like that.”

 Price played football in 2008 for Hardin-Simmons University in Abilene, Texas.
 Hardin-Simmons football coach Jesse Burleson tweeted that the university “lost one of our own in a terrible situation.
 Jonathan Price was an awesome young man during his time with Cowboy football.”